 Refactoring is a controllable process of improving code without creating new functionality.
 It transforms a mess into clean code and simple design.

 While dirty code is often result of laziness and incompetence, it can also pile-up due to shortcuts taken during development process.

-Clean code is code that is easy to read, write and maintain.
+Clean code is code that is easy to read, understand and maintain.
 Clean code makes software development predictable and increases the quality of a resulting product.

 Performing refactoring step-by-step and running tests after each change are key elements of refactoring that make it predictable and safe.